The Troll’s Ride

 I look for you everywhere - give me a sign!

 He looked up at the pine trunks to see if there really was any resin to be found.
-But it would be impossible to collect it anyway without going more closely to look, now that the afternoon light was fading.
+But it would be impossible to collect it without getting closer to look, now that the afternoon light was fading.

 Lars had gone only a little farther when his horse stopped by itself and pricked up its ears, listening.
 Once again Lars heard the song: